shahpoll/Quantum-ESPRESSO-WTe2-Topology/report.typ

 // --- 3.
 ELECTRONIC STRUCTURE ---
 = Electronic Structure
-The relativistic band structure (Figure 3) reveals the SOC-induced gap opening at the $\Gamma$ point.
+The relativistic band structure (Figure 3) reveals the SOC-induced gap opening at the $Gamma$ point.
 While the PBE functional predicts a semimetallic ground state (negative indirect gap), the direct gap responsible for the topology remains open and inverted.

 #figure(
   image("figures/Fig1_BandStructure_Final.png", width: 85%),